 So what happened to me four years ago?
 I’m straining my brain to remember when I started hearing music that wasn’t really playing.
 I knew it wasn’t playing.
 I didn’t turn any on.
 It started with jazz, and moved to classical, then got very strange.
 Was it then Indian Pow Wow music?
 Music from the Middle East?
 At a point it even sounded just like DJs chatting over each other with faint radio in the background.

 When this mystery music started playing I got scared.
 I told my therapist what was happening.
 He chuckled and told me I should pull out some paper and write it down.
 I cursed him.
 He didn’t understand how painful it was.

 My psychiatrist thought it was seizure activity.
 Luckily he didn’t think it was a joke.
 He sent me to a neurologist.
 She didn’t think the musical hallucinations were seizures, though.
 She rather thought they were psychiatric based.
 Seizure hallucinations?
 Psychiatric-based hallucinations?
 I didn’t feel depressed or manic, really, though I was disturbed.
 Schizoaffective disorder was not even considered.

 Strangely, the neurologist did believe I had seizures.
-That’s what the EEG indicated.
+That’s what one of my four EEGs indicated.
 But they weren’t seizures in the traditionally known sense, but ones called Simple Partial seizures.
-Such seizures don’t make you lose consciousness or convulse, but in my case perhaps caused psychic and/or sensory disturbance.
+Such seizures don’t make you lose consciousness, or even necessarily convulse, but in my case perhaps caused psychic and/or sensory disturbance.
 My guess.
 Not my neurologist’s.

 My psychiatrist must have been right, because when I was put on an anti-seizure medication (also a bipolar moodstabilizer), and my dosage reached a therapeutic level, the music seemed to cease.
 It wasn’t just a coincidence.
 You can’t believe how much of a relief that was!
 At least for a short time.